accuknox/help/docs/integrations/ticket-template.md

+---
+title: Ticket Template System
+description: A ticket template is a predefined structure used for creating tickets, typically integrated with third-party platforms.
+It serves as a standardized format for logging, tracking, and resolving issues, enabling teams to maintain consistency and efficiency in issue management.
+---

 # Ticket Template System

 A ticket template is a predefined structure used for creating tickets, typically integrated with third-party platforms.
 It serves as a standardized format for logging, tracking, and resolving issues, enabling teams to maintain consistency and efficiency in issue management.